 I spent over twenty years of my professional life working in defense and national security.
 I have been fortunate enough to speak to audiences around the world from Albania, Bulgaria, Croatia, Estonia, Kazakhstan, Georgia, Germany, Romania and Scotland to Kansas City, Washington, DC, and Montgomery, AL.

 Since 2014 I have been writing, speaking and researching diverse topics related to genealogy and history.
 Well, mostly genealogy of a different sort – that which is related to property.
 Buildings have genealogy too!
-I have assisted clients by conducting house / building / property research resulting in over twenty properties being listed on the National and State Registers of Historic Places.
+I have assisted clients by conducting house / building / property research resulting in over thirty properties being listed on the National and State Registers of Historic Places.

 I am an alumnus of the prestigious Robert Bosch Foundation Fellowship Program in Germany during which I conducted extensive genealogical research.
 I have a Master of Science degree from Missouri State University and Bachelor of Arts degrees in German and Political Science, with an emphasis on history from the University of Missouri.